- Lean meats, fish high in omega-3 fatty acids, fruits, and vegetables are the main parts of a heart-healthy diet.

 The AHA emphasizes the importance for women in particular to eat fat-free and low-fat dairy products.
 Most women should aim to consume between 1,000 and 2,000 milligrams of calcium daily.
 The Mayo Clinic notes that some men may benefit from calcium supplements as well.
 Men over age 50 should consume in the range of 1,000 to 2,000 milligrams per day and 1,000 to 2,500 milligrams per day for men under age 50.

 The AHA notes that the rise in obesity and cardiovascular disease has increased concern about the high intake of sugar in the typical American diet.
 Their statement concludes that you should follow certain guidelines to decrease cardiovascular risk while maintaining a healthy weight and meeting nutritional needs.
 Women should consume no more than 100 calories per day from added sugars.
 Men should consume more than 150 calories per day from added sugars

 This amounts to a maximum of 6 teaspoons, or 24 grams, of added sugar for women and about 9 teaspoons, or 36 grams, of added sugar for men.
 Major sources of added sugars include:

 - fruit drinks

-Caffeine is a central nervous system stimulant.
-It’s found in many foods and beverages, including coffee, tea, soft drinks, and chocolate.
-It hasn’t been determined yet if high caffeine intake increases risk for coronary heart disease.
+It hasn’t been determined yet if high caffeine intake increases the risk of coronary heart disease.

 The Mayo Clinic notes that while studies have found no definitive connection between drinking coffee and an increased risk for heart disease, the research does suggest possible risks.
 Studies show that high consumption of unfiltered coffee is associated with minor increases in cholesterol levels.